MihkelMK/bitburner_scripts/README.md

 const createContext = async () =>
   await context({
     entryPoints: [
-      "servers/**/*.js",
-      "servers/**/*.jsx",
-      "servers/**/*.ts",
-      "servers/**/*.tsx",
+      'servers/**/*.js',
+      'servers/**/*.jsx',
+      'servers/**/*.ts',
+      'servers/**/*.tsx',
     ],
-    outbase: "./servers",
+    outbase: './servers',
-    outdir: "./build",
+    outdir: './build',
     plugins: [
       BitburnerPlugin({
         port: 12525,
-        types: "NetscriptDefinitions.d.ts",
+        types: 'NetscriptDefinitions.d.ts',
         mirror: {
-          "local/path": ["home", "and/or other servers"],
+          'local/path': ['home', 'and/or other servers'],
         },
       }),
     ],
     bundle: true,
-    format: "esm",
+    format: 'esm',
-    platform: "browser",
+    platform: 'browser',
-    logLevel: "info",
+    logLevel: 'info',
   });

 let ctx = await createContext();
 ctx.watch();
 ```

 This will mirror all listed servers for a path to a specified location.
 While mirroring, all changes in the game will be synced with your editor and vice versa.

 ### Automatic Distribution